Festivals & Events

 First started in 1946 as a war-damage reconstruction event to mourn the deceased of WWII, the Nagaoka Fireworks Festival in Niigata Prefecture carries on the spirit of Japan through the decades.

-It's not difficult to see why this early August display of pyrotechnics is one of Japan's top three fireworks festivals, and as many as a million people watch it every year.
+It's not difficult to see why this display of pyrotechnics from August 2-3 is one of Japan's top three fireworks festivals, and as many as a million people watch it every year.

-- Seeing the emotional "Phoenix" portion of the fireworks show
+- Seeing the emotional "Reconstruction Phoenix Fireworks" portion of the fireworks show

 - Enjoying the parades and processions that happen around town